dkgolfnut5192/YourControls_MSFS_ATR42-72-600/README.md

 Known Issues:
 - For Profile WITH KNOBS, dials mentioned above must be turned very slowly for them to synch

+- MCDU buttons have some latency issues so please click FMC buttons and hold for 1/2 second and release. the coding from teh developer of the plane require to vars to synchronize button clicks which is a challenge for YC's to pick up

 - For Profile WITHOUT KNOBS the buttons mentioned above will have to be manually synchroinized with pilot and First Officer so the planes will be coordinated in configuration changes

 - PROP GURAD may not be Synched